 Often times, health care providers misdiagnose strokes, or diagnose the medical condition long after permanent symptoms cause extensive physical and mental impairment.
 This medical negligence or medical malpractice often leaves the victim with lifelong problems that include muscle spasticity and stiffness, paralysis, or permanent challenges with movement and/or speech.

 If you, or your loved one, is suffering after having a stroke caused by a prescription drug, medical malpractice or major traumatic accident, it is imperative to hire a stroke brain injury lawyer.
 You are likely entitled to receive financial recompense for your suffering and losses.

-Rosenfeld Injury Lawyers handle stroke brain injuries and can evaluate your claim to determine your legal options and rights.
-Your competent stroke brain injury lawyer can offer free review of your claim, on a contingency basis, without any upfront fees.
+Rosenfeld Injury Lawyers LLC handle stroke brain injuries and can evaluate your claim to determine your legal options and rights.
+Your competent stroke Illinois brain injury lawyer can offer free review of your claim, on a contingency basis, without any upfront fees.
 Call (888) 424-5757 today.